All Episodes

 And the reason why I bring that up is in the 90s, I was a project manager for a company here in Chicago that played a formidable role in developing what is now known as advanced predictive modeling.

-And to make that easy, that's taking anything and breaking it down to its attribute level, like your iced tea, its various sizes, flavors, it's sweetened or non-sweetened kinds, and then taking all of that into a database, analyzing it and finding patterns and likely behaviors.
+And to make that easy, that's taking anything and breaking it down to its attribute level, like your iced tea, its various sizes, flavors, its sweetened or non-sweetened kinds, and then taking all of that into a database, analyzing it and finding patterns and likely behaviors.

 Okay, hold on.

-You don't lose your trade of thought.
+Don't lose your train of thought.

 We'll come back and pick you up right there when we get back.

-This is not going to assist our low information outreach.
+This is not going to assist our low-information outreach.

 I understand that.